-This licensing authority will adopt and implement a risk-based inspection programme, based on
+This licensing authority will adopt and implement a risk-based inspection programme, based on:

 - The licensing objectives

 - Relevant codes of practice

 - Guidance issued by the Gambling Commission,

-- The principles set out in this policy
+- The principles set out in this policy.

-8.Equality and Diversity
+7. Equality and diversity

 The Council must comply with the Public Sector Equality Duty in the exercise of its functions and have due regards to the needs of persons who share a relevant protected characteristic (i.e. age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation).
-A full equality impact assessment will be prepared should committee recommend this draft policy to full Council.

-9. Licensing authority functions
+8. Licensing authority functions